 3) The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program is an opportunity for students pursuing an undergraduate or graduate degree in Science, Technology, Engineering, and Mathematics (STEM) disciplines to receive a full scholarship and be gainfully employed by the Department of Defense (DoD) upon degree completion.
 You can find more information here.

 4) NSF has funding to support research projects that use AIM's fabrication facilities in Albany.
 Please refer to the Dear Colleague Letter for more information.
-This is now closed for the year but will reopen next year.
+The submission window is October 1 to November 1.

 5) The Office of Naval Research is funding projects in technology, engineering and mathematics education, outreach and workforce development.
 Learn more below.
 ONR is no longer accepting applications for this year, but will fund projects again next year.